 |End of semester summary report|

 At the end of each semester, the Principal Investigator must ensure that a summary report of (preliminary) findings is completed for all their REP studies using an online form available at http://go.unimelb.edu.au/7pjj.
 Summary reports will be made available to REP participants at the following webpage: http://go.unimelb.edu.au/3pjj.
-For REP studies that run across semesters, a preliminary report should be completed at the end of Semester 1 and then updated at the end of Semester 2.
-Existing summary reports should be updated by completing the online form (http://go.unimelb.edu.au/7pjj) again with “Semester 2 update” added to the end of the study title.
+For REP studies that run across multiple semesters, a preliminary report should be completed at the end of each semester and updated each semester.
+Existing summary reports should be updated by once again completing the online form (http://go.unimelb.edu.au/7pjj) with “update” added to the end of the study title.

 |REP||Research Experience Program|